 Oral Hygiene FAQ: What Is Dental Tartar?

 A good number of adults have tartar on their teeth.
 Dental Tartar is also known as dental calculus, and it forms above and below the gum line.
 It is a prevalent condition that makes the teeth look bad.
-You will find this article relevant if you want to know more about Oral Hygiene in Bellevue.
+You will find this article relevant if you want to know more about Oral Hygiene.

 What is dental tartar, and how is tartar formed?